The John Cooper School: Overview

 The John Cooper School is an independent, college-preparatory, day school for students in prekindergarten through grade 12.
 The campus is located in a forested area of The Woodlands, Texas, a planned community of approximately 114,000 residents located approximately 40 mi north of Houston.
-Cooper currently enrolls 533 students in the Upper School (9-12), 324 in the Middle School (6-8) and 508 in the Lower School (PK-5) for a total enrollment of 1,365.
+As of 2026, Cooper enrolls 539 students in the Upper School (9-12), 345 in the Middle School (6-8) and 516 in the Lower School (PK-5) for a total enrollment of 1,400.

 History

-The John Cooper School was funded by corporate and private benefactors, parents, and other supporters in The Woodlands and the Houston metropolitan area.
-It was named in honor of Mr. John Cooper, the long-tenured Headmaster of Houston's Kinkaid School, who guided the school through its original formation and early years of operation.
+The John Cooper School was established in 1988 as part of the original plan for The Woodlands, a master-planned community north of Houston.
+The community's founder was George P. Mitchell.
+Mitchell donated a 43-acre tract for the school campus.
+The John Cooper School was funded by corporate and private benefactors, parents, and other supporters in The Woodlands and the Houston metropolitan area and was named in honor of John Cooper, the retired headmaster of Houston's Kinkaid School.

-Cooper officially opened on September 6, 1988, on a 43-acre campus designated for this purpose by the principal founder of The Woodlands, businessman and philanthropist George P. Mitchell.
+Mitchell collaborated with Cooper to outline the school's framework.
+Cooper guided the school through its formation and early years of operation.
+He recruited Marina Ballantyne, the former admissions director at Rice University, who became the school’s founding Head of School.
+Ballantyne modeled the early curriculum after experimental schools, aiming to combine traditional education with progressive, project-based student learning.
+She created the school's mascot, Draco the Dragon, after observing a dragon sea serpent statue in Lake Woodlands.

+The school opened on September 6, 1988.
 The School began with an enrollment of 175 students in Pre-Kindergarten through Grade 7, and one additional grade level was added each successive year.
 The first senior class graduated in 1994.
-The opening enrollment of 1,365 students for the 2024–25 academic year represents the school's largest ever student body.
+The opening enrollment of 1,400 students for the 2026–27 academic year represents the school's largest ever student body.

+Leaders

+Dr. Marina Ballantyne (1988–1995) - Dr. Ballantyne served as the founding Head of The John Cooper School.
+She started working to help structure the institutional framework and guide construction in September 1987 and officially opened the campus to its first classes in September 1988.

-In 2015, Cooper's headmaster Mike Maher stated that the opening of ExxonMobil's offices in north Harris County will increase demand for The John Cooper School.
+Michael F. Maher (2000–2022) - Mr. Maher took office in 2000 and went on to lead the institution for 22 years.
+Under his lengthy tenure, the school grew dramatically, doubling its facility space and expanding its enrollment past 1,200 students.
+In 2015, Mr. Maher stated that the opening of ExxonMobil's offices in north Harris County would increase demand for The John Cooper School.